-To analyze how the China shock relates to employer concentration, we run the following specification, regressing the local-level HHI employer concentration measure on our measure of exposure to competition from China:

-(10) $$\log(\text{HHI}){ict} = \beta_0 + \beta_1 China \ Exposure{it} + \beta_2 \mathbf{X}{pfit} + \beta_3 \mathbf{Z}{ict-1} + \mathbf{\delta}{it} + \mathbf{\mu}{ft} + \varepsilon{pfit}$$

-$log(HHI{jct})$ is log local-level employer concentration in county or commuting zone c and industry j measured at either the three- or four-digit SIC level; $China\ Exposure{jt}$ is defined as the total value of imports from China to the United States scaled by total employment for industry j in year t; and all other variables are defined as in Equation 1.
+To analyze how the China shock relates to employer concentration, we run the following specification, regressing the local-level HHI employer concentration measure on our measure of exposure to competition from China: (10) $\log (\text{HHI}){jct} = \beta_0 + \beta_1 \text{China Exposure}{jt} + \beta_2 X{pfjt} + \beta_3 Z{jct-1} + \delta{jt} + \mu{ft} + \varepsilon{pfjt}$ log (HHI{jct}) is log local-level employer concentration in county or commuting zone c and industry j measured at either the three- or four-digit SIC level; China Exposure{jt} is defined as the total value of imports from China to the United States scaled by total employment for industry j in year t; and all other variables are defined as in Equation 1.

 Table 12 presents the results of estimating Equation 10.
-Across the columns, we find that the coefficient on exposure to Chinese imports is significantly positive at the 1 percent to 5 percent level, suggesting that industry-level import competition is indeed associated with increased concentration of employers in the local labor market.
-In terms of economic magnitude, estimates in Column 3, which uses three-digit SIC codes and commuting zones, suggest that a one standard deviation increase in Chinese import competition leads to a 0.035 (=3.980×0.009) point increase in log(HHI).
+Across the columns, we find that the coefficient on exposure to Chinese imports is significantly positive at the 1% to 5% level, suggesting that industry-level import competition is indeed associated with increased concentration of employers in the local labor market.
+In terms of economic magnitude, estimates in Column 3, which uses three-digit SIC codes and commuting zones, suggest that a one standard deviation increase in Chinese import competition leads to a 0.035 (= 3.980×0.009) point increase in log HHI.

-After confirming our hypothesis that increased import competition from China is associated with higher local employer concentration, it is natural to hypothesize that such exposure to Chinese imports will have an indirect effect on wages through increased local-level labor market concentration.
+After confirming our hypothesis that increased import competition from China is associated with higher local employer concentration, it is natural to hypothesize that such exposure to Chinese imports will have an indirect effect on wages through increased locallevel labor market concentration.
 According to this, increased exposure to import competition from China increases employer concentration, thereby reducing wages.
 However, given that exposure to China affects wages directly (as shown in Autor et al. 2013, 2014), using import penetration from China as an instrument for employer concentration does not meet the exclusion restriction.
 Hence, it is empirically challenging to disentangle the indirect effect from the direct effect of exposure to Chinese import competition on wages.